DeSoto Parish, Louisiana

 DeSoto Parish (Parroquia de DeSoto; French: Paroisse DeSoto) is a parish located in the U.S. state of Louisiana.
 The parish was formed in 1843.
 At the 2020 U.S. census, the population was 26,812.
-Its parish seat is Mansfield.
+Its parish seat and most populous municipality is Mansfield.
 DeSoto Parish is part of the Shreveport–Bossier City metropolitan statistical area.

 History

 It is a typical misconception that the parish was named after Hernando de Soto, the Spaniard who explored the future southeastern United States and discovered and named the Mississippi River.
 The parish was in fact named after the unrelated Marcel DeSoto, who led the first group of European settlers there, to a settlement historically known as Bayou Pierre.
 The parish's name is also commonly misspelled following the explorer's name as "De Soto Parish," but it is properly spelled following the settler's name as "DeSoto Parish."

 Geography

 According to the U.S. Census Bureau, the parish has a total area of 895 sqmi, of which 876 sqmi is land and 19 sqmi (2.1%) is water.